SpongePowered/SpongeDocs/source/plugin/economy/using.rst

 Loading the EconomyService
 ==========================

-In order to utilize the Economy API, you must first load the ``EconomyService`` class:
+In order to utilize the Economy API, you must first load the :javadoc:`EconomyService` class:

 #.
-Listen to the ``ChangeServiceProviderEvent`` in order to grab an instance of the EconomyService when it is registered.
+Listen to the :javadoc:`ChangeServiceProviderEvent` in order to grab an instance of the EconomyService when it is
+   registered.

 #.
 When the event is fired, check if the service added was the ``EconomyService``.
 If this is ``true``, you'll assign
    it to a variable for later access to the Economy API.